kwartile/spark-benchmark/README.md

 ## Spark Benchmark

 #### Overview
-Spark Benchmark suite helps you evaluate your cluster Spark cluster configuration.
-You can also use this benchmark to compare the speed, throughput, and resource usage of Spark jobs with other big data frameworks such as Impala and Hive.
-It contains a set of Spark RDD based jobs that performs map, reduceByKey, and join operations.
+Spark Benchmark suite helps you evaluate Spark cluster configuration.
+This benchmark can also be used to compare the speed, throughput, and resource usage of Spark jobs with other big data frameworks such as Impala and Hive.
+It contains a set of Spark RDD based operations that performs map, filter, reduceByKey, and join operations.

 #### Data
 The benchmark uses the dataset used for Impala performance measurement (http://docs.aws.amazon.com/emr/latest/DeveloperGuide/query-impala-generate-data.html).
 The dataset consists of three different files:
-Books
+* Books
-Customers
+* Customers
-Transactions
+* Transactions

 ```
 > head books
 0|5-54687-602-6|FOREIGN-LANGUAGE-STUDY|1989-09-29|Saraiva|83.99